maham-tariq5/Mood-Playlist-Generator/README.md

 User Authentication: Leverages Spotify's OAuth for user authentication to access personal account details and permissions.

-Mood-based Recommendations: Users can select their current mood, and the application fetches songs that match the mood from Spotify.
+Mood-based Recommendations: Users can select their current mood from pre-defined options, and the application fetches songs that match the mood from Spotify.

 Dynamic Playlist Creation: Allows users to create a Spotify playlist from the recommended tracks directly through the application.